 Before we sit, there’s a momentary pause where our peers wait for the confrontation that should come with being a solid 15 minutes late.
 But, outside of Mrs. Weary slamming her fingers into her watch to tell us what we already know and her husband sitting beside her trying to look important, it doesn’t happen.
 Fringe benefit of screwing a chaperon, I reason.

 “And you stink like sex, what of it?”
 Pete fires back at her.
-Her face turns beet-red; clearly, she remembers what her boobs got into last night.
+Her face blooms roses; clearly, she remembers what her boobs got into last night.